Arrive Tbilisi, Georgia

 Join an architectural expert for an exciting walking tour of a local Tbilisi neighborhood.

 Visit a bathhouse for a relaxing soak and scrub, followed by hot tea.

 After, enjoy free time at leisure.

-Explore the most picturesque part of Georgia — Kakheti — which borders the Greater Caucasus range.
+Explore the most picturesque part of Georgia — Kakheti — that borders the Greater Caucasus range.
 This area is the birthplace of viticulture and winemaking.
 Admire the profusion of vineyards and churches as you drive through.
-Stop at the ninth-century Bodbe Monastery nunnery before arriving at the pretty fortified town of Sighnaghi, famous for its wine and carpet making.
+Stop at the ninth-century Bodbe Monastery nunnery before arriving at the pretty, fortified town of Sighnaghi, famous for its wine and carpet making.
 Meander through the narrow streets before lunch with a local family serving up traditional dishes from the region with matching wines.
 Before returning to Tbilisi, visit the grand Tsinandali estate, once home to the noble Chavchavadze family and noted for its historic winery.

 The UNESCO World Heritage Site of Mtskheta is your first stop today.
 Georgia’s cultural and religious center, it is also one of the country’s oldest towns.
 Visit the early medieval Jvari Monastery and Svetitskhoveli Cathedral.
 Heading along the Georgian Military Highway, take in the Ananuri architectural complex, with churches and towers dating back to the 16th and 17th centuries.
 Arrive at the sleepy town of Kazbegi later this afternoon, where views of Mount Kazbek are breathtaking — especially from your hotel room.